wp-plugins/social-semantic-recommendation-sosere/readme.txt

 * Italian ( Thanks to Marco Oliosi )

+Take a look at [the SOSERE Demo Site](demo.sosere.de) and become impressed.

 See [the FAQ](http://wordpress.org/plugins/social-semantic-recommendation-sosere/faq/) for answers to common questions.

 **Like SOSERE?**
 -----------------------------------------
-*  Spread the world!
+*  Spread the word!
 Leave a [review](http://wordpress.org/support/view/plugin-reviews/social-semantic-recommendation-sosere/) and follow us [on Twitter](https://twitter.com/sosere_rec)

 **Testimonials**